 - Think beyond the Actives.
 They make up 29% of the global population – a significant minority, but there are many others willing to change who need to be personally motivated and rewarded for engaging in more sustainable outcomes.

 - Use behavioral science inspired research approaches to identify the limiting beliefs that hold people back when it comes to more sustainable outcomes.
 We often see in our research, that faulty beliefs and expectations are the strongest barriers to behavior change.
 Seek out these beliefs early and design with them in mind.
 One example involved the design of a product using the waste materials from the Cacao plant in a new snack; the team recognized early that people had certain expectations around a chocolate taste and texture so with that knowledge could design a product to delight rather than be met with limiting expectations.
 Use techniques like forensic interviewing, honesty priming and search and social to uncover these implicit beliefs.

 - Focus on removing the frictions through the design of your product; chose to provide either additional benefits or a better or different experience and don’t make the mistake of thinking that people will sacrifice the fundamental benefits the product needs to deliver.

-- Think behavioural design.
-As Richard Shotton puts it, “why wouldn’t you want to learn from 130 years of experimentation into what makes for effective behaviour change.”
-These scientists have uncovered many ways to influence the context of choice to ‘nudge’ people towards the right behaviour.
-Reframing the problem, linking it to existing behaviours and using techniques like getting people to invest a little to engage them (the foot in the door technique) are all ways to make it easy, meaningful and rewarding to get to more sustainable outcomes.
+- Think behavioral design.
+As Richard Shotton puts it, "why wouldn’t you want to learn from 130 years of experimentation into what makes for effective behavior change."
+These scientists have uncovered many ways to influence the context of choice to ‘nudge’ people towards the right behavior.
+Reframing the problem, linking it to existing behaviors and using techniques like getting people to invest a little to engage them (the foot in the door technique) are all ways to make it easy, meaningful and rewarding to get to more sustainable outcomes.

 Hopefully by taking these actions brands will not only benefit people and planet but will enjoy more returns for their efforts and energies in designing for success.
 What will you do differently today?